Grand Prix de Denain

 Grand Prix de Denain is a professional cycle road race held in Denain, France.
 For 10 years from 2005 the race was organized as a 1.1 event on the UCI Europe Tour, before becoming a 1.HC event for the 2016 season.
+In 2020, the race joined the UCI ProSeries.
 It is also part of the French Road Cycling Cup.